Danish instructors undergo a task that Iraqi units will solve at the Al Asad Air Base in Iraq.

 The peace- and stabilization Fund

 The funding for stabilisation activities comes from the Peace and Stabilisation Fund.
-The fund holds around 300 million kr. annually until 2017.
+The fund currently holds around 400 million kr. annually.
 The implementation of efforts within the framework of the Peace- and Stabilisation fund is planned in programs lasting several years and is being administered by an inter-ministerial structure consisting of civil servants.
 This approach increases synergy and coherence between the wide range of Danish civil and military efforts.
-In the framework of the Peace and Stabilisation Fund regional programmes are being implemented in Syria-Iraq, Sahel, Eastern Africa and Afghanistan-Pakistan.
+In the framework of the Peace and Stabilisation Fund regional programmes are being implemented in Syria-Iraq, Sahel, Eastern Africa and Afghanistan.
 In addition, a number of smaller efforts are also being implemented.

 A comprehensive structure